xver/Shunt/README.md

-Welcome to the Shunt wiki!
+Welcome to the Shunt!

-* The Shunt is Open Source Client/Server TCP/IP socket based communication library for SystemVerilog simulation.
+The Shunt is Open Source Client/Server TCP/IP socket based communication library for SystemVerilog simulation.

 * It aims to enable quick and easy development of communication between stand-alone SystemVerilog simulations and/or external applications